chris-townsend/where-next/README.md

 #### Typography

-I carefully selected the Karla and Roboto Flex fonts for my social media app, with the goal of creating an elegant and calming visual theme, while ensuring easy readability and consistency across multiple devices.
+I carefully selected the Karla and Roboto Flex fonts for my social media app, intending to create an elegant and calming visual theme, while ensuring easy readability and consistency across multiple devices.
 Karla, a warm and friendly humanist sans-serif font with rounded terminals, was chosen for its high legibility, even at small sizes, making it ideal for body text.
 Roboto Flex, a versatile modern sans-serif font, was selected for its ability to adapt well to both headings and display text, giving the app a unique and cohesive look.

 In case there are any issues with the primary font choices, a reliable backup font, Sans-serif, has been selected to ensure consistent styling throughout the app.
 By leveraging Google fonts, which can be imported through their API, I can maintain consistent styling and readability across different devices.